vadavalli/9th/pages/mydoc/mydoc_squarechart.md

 If you get a failure message saying that it cannot find JRE (Java), then download the software from this link, which includes Java: [SquareChart_JRE_10Jun2022.zip](https://drive.google.com/file/d/1X73wsi989zQJYZKNQB8YtMx0xtY4KxNQ/view?usp=sharing).

-Please contact me [vadavalli_nm@yahoo.com](mailto: vadavalli_nm@yahoo) if you face any issues or have suggestions for adding more features.
+Please contact me [9thhouse.org@gmail.com](mailto: 9thhouse.org@gmail.com) if you face any issues or have suggestions for adding more features.

 A sample screenshot of the software: